NxPKG/khulnasoft-docs/content/cloudflare-one/policies/data-loss-prevention/datasets.md

 Exact Data Match (EDM) protects sensitive information, such as names, addresses, phone numbers, and credit card numbers.

-All data in uploaded EDM datasets is encrypted before reaching Cloudflare.
-To detect matches, Cloudflare hashes traffic and compares it to hashes from your dataset.
+All data in uploaded EDM datasets is encrypted before reaching Khulnasoft.
+To detect matches, Khulnasoft hashes traffic and compares it to hashes from your dataset.
 Matched data will be redacted in payload logs.

 ### Custom Wordlist

 Custom Wordlist (CWL) protects non-sensitive data, such as intellectual property and SKU numbers.

-Cloudflare stores data from CWL datasets within DLP.
+Khulnasoft stores data from CWL datasets within DLP.
 Plaintext matches appear in payload logs.

 ## Use DLP datasets